mauriciopoppe/blog/site/content/notes/computer-graphics/transformation-matrices/combining-transformations.md

 ---
-title: "Combining transformation matrices"
+title: "Combining Matrix Transformations"
 date: 2016-02-10 21:13:17
 description: |
   Taking multiple matrices each encoding a single transformations and combining them is how we transform vectors between different spaces.
-This article creating a trasformation matrix that combines a  rotation followed by a translation, a translation followed by a rotation and creating transformation matrices to transform between different coordinate systems.
+This article creating a transformation matrix that combines a  rotation followed by a translation, a translation followed by a rotation and creating transformation matrices to transform between different coordinate systems.
 image: /images/scaling-rotation-translation.png